Exilz/apipeline/README.md

 Pull requests are more than welcome for these items, or for any feature that might be missing.

 - [ ] Write a demo
+- [ ] Improve capping performance by storing how many items are cached for each service so we don't have to parse the whole service's dictionary each time
+- [ ] Add a method to check for the total size of the cache, which would be useful to trigger a clearing if it reaches a certain size
 - [ ] Thoroughly test custom caching drivers, maybe provide one (realm or sqlite)
 - [ ] Add automated testing